 - Designate a buddy.
 During family get-togethers, select someone to be readily available to keep a close watch on older loved ones to make certain they remain comfortable.

-For more summertime safety tips for older adults, contact At-Home Care Company, providers of top-rated senior care in Waukee.
+For more summertime safety tips for older adults, contact At-Home Care Company, providers of top-rated senior living in Waukee.
 We are also an ideal companion for senior loved ones throughout the summer months and beyond, providing as much or as little care and support in the home as necessary to ensure optimal health and wellbeing, including meal preparation and monitoring food and fluid intake, engagement in pleasurable conversations and pastimes, transportation to fun excursions, and so much more.